 In this—the emergence of yoga—there is simply too much for a ‘self’, too much even for a(ny) foundation upon which the ‘self’ could stand, including—perhaps especially—the sovereignty and supremacy of “consciousness” itself.
 No longer bearing the weight of a ‘self’, awareness is freed of expectations, freed even of the sense of what freedom looks/feels/is like, and freed of the concerns motivated by this sense, concerns that seek to resurrect the ‘self’, to entice attention to repossess appearances, and then to repossess appearing itself.

-Desire, Self-Consciousness, and Ahaṃkāra: Phenomenological Reflections discusses the problem of desire and ego in spirituality and The Yoga of Yoga discusses yoga and the problem of suffering more generally.
-Prakṛti & Puruṣa: Phenomenological Reflections further discusses our (inextricably “entangled”) existential situation, and Self-Awareness & Other People focuses specifically on how we are inextricably entangled with other people.
+Desire, Self-Consciousness, and Ahaṃkāra: Phenomenological Reflections discusses the problem of desire and ego in spirituality and The Yoga of Yoga discusses yoga and the problem of suffering/anxiety more generally.
+Prakṛti & Puruṣa: Phenomenological Reflections further discusses our (inextricably “entangled”) existential situation, and The Role of Other People in Self Awareness focuses specifically on how we are inextricably entangled with other people.
 What is Phenomenology?
 (Part 1: Defining Phenomenology) provides a heuristic introduction to phenomenology.